 - Ban on federal negotiation of drug prices

-In order to lower drug cost when elected I will:
+To lower drug cost when elected, I will:

 - Allow US Department of Health and Human Services to directly negotiate prices with drug producers and suppliers.